Donald Graham, 89; service Thursday

 The family will receive friends the hour prior to the service at the church.

 In lieu of flowers, memorial gifts in Donald’s name can be given to the Beaufort Little League, P.O.
-Box 2034, Beaufort, NC 28516, or the Down East Girl’s Soft League, 191 Whitehurst Drive, Smyrna, NC 28579.
+Box 2034, Beaufort, NC 28516, or the Down East Girls Softball League, 191 Whitehurst Drive, Smyrna, NC 28579.

+Due to the ongoing health concerns with the coronavirus, we are strongly recommending those most at-risk: older adults and people with severe chronic medical conditions and those with weakened immune systems, as well of those who may be experiencing symptoms, to please not attend the service.
+Per executive order of the state of North Carolina as of March 17, services will be limited to no more than 100 people.

 Arrangements are by Noe Funeral Service Inc. of Beaufort.
 Condolences and life tributes may be sent to the family at www.noefs.org.